READY. SET. GO!

 Learners are more excited about the workshops if they can see their instructor is passionate about them.
 Finding a mentoring program you’re excited about can require some time so we want to make sure you are able to teach what you love and help the next generation of cool creative people!
 To help you decide if becoming a mentor is great for you, check out the following questions:

 What age range of youth am I able to teach?

 How many students can I teach in one class?

 What types of activities interest me?
 Do I want to help the youth learn a specific skill,

 pursue a new interest, help with schoolwork, or just be a motivating teacher how gives awesome career advice?

-What mentoring location would I prefer?
+What teaching location would I prefer?

-While thinking about these questions, remember to be open and flexible to when planning to mentor through The Smart Project.
+While thinking about these questions, remember to be open and flexible when planning to teach through The Smart Project.
 Helping others is amazing because it makes the world a better place.
 Great teachers can really carry the world!
 The positive information they give to students can really promote peace, making the world a better place.

 Must have some experience in a classroom setting guiding/helping teen students